Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 2. Knead until dough is smooth, using just enough flour to keep it from sticking to the work surface or your hands, 2 or 3 minutes.
 Continue to knead until dough is supple and elastic, about 5 more minutes.
 Wrap dough ball in plastic wrap and let rest at room temperature, ½ hour or for up to 3 hours.
 If making a head you can wrap and refrigerate for up to two days.

-3. While the dough is resting it’s time to get started with the filling.
+1. While the dough is resting it’s time to get started with the filling.
 In a large skillet heat olive oil over medium heat and add the leeks and the green onions and allow to cook 3-5 min stirring often until softened.
 Add the spinach and cook tossing and stirring until wilted another 5-7 minutes adding a little extra olive oil If needed.
-(It looks like a lot of spinach but it will wilt down fast) Once wilted continue to cook an extra 1-2 minutes to cook off as much moisture as possible.
+(It looks like a lot of spinach but it will wilt down fast) Once wilted continue to cook an extra 1-2 minutes to cook off as much extra moisture as possible.
 Set aside to cool while you prep the dough.

-5. Mix cornstarch with a ¼-½ cup of flour for dusting while you roll out your balls.
+2. Mix cornstarch with a ¼-½ cup of flour for dusting while you roll out your balls.
 Dust a work surface and the first dough ball lightly with the cornstarch/flour mixture.
 Flatten out the dough ball with your fingers and then roll it out with a rolling pin into a flat disc/circle, about 5 inches in diameter.
 Set circle to one side.
 Then repeat with the rest of the dough balls.
 Try to keep the circles as close to the same size and shape as possible.
 They don’t have to be perfect just as close as possible.

-6. Melt butter and place in a small bowl and allow to cool slightly then stir in the olive oil.
+3. Melt butter and place in a small bowl and allow to cool slightly then stir in the olive oil.

-10. Take the 5 layer stacked dough out of the fridge.
+2. Roll Out Bottom Phyllo: Take the 5 layer stacked dough out of the fridge.
 Peel it off the plate and place on working surface dusted with the flour/cornstarch mixture.
 Start rolling it out dusting with flour lightly if needed and peeling it off the work surface to dust if needed so that it’s not sticking to surface.
-Roll out thin until you have rolled it out 2-3 inches beyond the size of the pan you are using to bake it in.
+Roll out nice and thin - a thin as possible until you have rolled it out 2-3 inches beyond the size of the pan (approx 12-14 inches depending on pan size) you are using to bake it in.
 Pick dough up by rolling it onto your rolling pin.
-Then roll it off onto the skillet or pan.
-Then use your hands to place it in pan evenly with excess hanging over the edge of pan.
-Drizzle top of dough with olive oil/butter mixture and set aside.
+Then roll it off onto the prepared baking pan or skillet.
+Then use your hands to place it in pan evenly with excess phyllo hanging over the edge of pan.

-11. Take out the remaining 3 layer dough disc and roll out the same way and the same width as the last.
+4. Roll Out Top Phyllo: Take out the remaining 3 layer dough disc and roll out the same way and the same width as the last.
 Pick it up by rolling it on to rolling pin and set aside

-Recipe notes:
+Recipe Notes

 • To make ahead: You can knead your dough and let it rest for up to 3 hours wrapped at room temperature.
 Or you can wrap and refrigerate it for up to 2 days.
+Allow it to come to rom temperature before rolling it out.

 • You can roll out your circles or discs of dough and butter them up in 5 and 3 layers and make these ahead as well.
 I would just cover the plate with plastic wrap and refrigerate for up to 1 -2 days ahead.
 When ready to roll them out allow them to sit at room temperature for a couple minutes before rolling so it’s easier to roll them out.